BurenkovS/portenta_h7_stereo_camera_shield/README.md

 |CAM_FRAME_WIDTH			|0x84|Frame width(single image width)|
 |CAM_FRAME_HEIGHT			|0x86|Frame height(single image width)|

 When writing to CAM_FRAME_WIDTH or CAM_FRAME_HEIGHT, internal registers will update and also necessary registers of MT1 and MT2 will configure image size and offsets to allign image to the center of pixels array.
-The result image, which will stream to Portenta will have 2xCAM_FRAME_WIDTH witdh.
+The result image, which will stream to Portenta will have 2xCAM_FRAME_WIDTH width.